 Brick Calculator

-Use this brick calculator to estimate how many bricks you would need to construct a wall of certain dimensions.
-The calculator supports half-brick and single-brick thick walls, as well as mortar margin specification.
-It will also output the amount of mortar needed for the brick-laying in cubic feet or cubic meters.
+Estimate how many bricks you would need to construct a wall of certain dimensions.
+The brick calculator supports half-brick and single-brick thick walls, as well as mortar margins.
+It also outputs the amount of mortar needed.

 - Calculating how many bricks you need